Lingayen

-It is the capital and the seat of government of the province of Pangasinan.
-Lingayen was a strategic point during World War II.
-It is also the birthplace of former President Fidel V. Ramos.
+The town is known as the birthplace of Fidel V. Ramos, the 12th President of the Philippines.

 History

-The Augustinian missionaries and the Spanish conquistadores drew a plan of Lingayen in 1614 and Lingayen was founded.
-The founders named the town Lingayen at the suggestion of natives themselves, due to a certain corpulent tamarind tree growing on the present town plaza at that time.
+The word "Liñgayen" was from the Pangasinan language word "lingawen" meaning "to look back".
+The founders named the town Lingayen at the suggestion of the natives themselves, due to a certain corpulent tamarind tree growing on the present town plaza at that time.
 The tree was exceptionally big, tall, and spreading; that the surrounding trees were just drafts in comparison.
 Passers-by developed the habit of looking back and back again at this corpulent tree until it would vanish from their rear view.
 When they arrived home and were asked what way they took in returning they would simply say "through Liñgayen".

-The word "Liñgayen" was from the Pangasinan language word "lingawen" meaning " to look back".
 Since then up to the present time the town bears its name as Lingayen.

-Lingayen became the capital of Pangasinan when the province became an encomienda.
+Augustinian missionaries and Spanish conquistadores drew a plan of and founded Lingayen in 1614.
+It became the capital of Pangasinan when the province became an encomienda.

-During World War II, Lingayen was invaded by the Japanese forces as one of the main targets due to being a gateway to the central plains of Central Luzon to race for the capital of Manila.
+During World War II, Lingayen was invaded by the Japanese forces as one of the main targets due to being a gateway to the central plains of Central Luzon and eventually to the capital, Manila.
 During the occupation, Lingayen was a hotspot of US-sponsored guerrillas under Russell Volckmann.
 On November 22, 1942, the guerrillas burned the bridge at Baay, Lingayen when the Japanese forces started conducting their mopping operations the same day.

 On January 9, 1945, Lingayen was where the Allied armies landed during the Invasion of Lingayen Gulf after the guerrillas have informed MacArthur that the Japanese had only a small presence in the area, giving the impression of being a safe place for the American incoming landing.
 Its long beach served as runway for several attack planes.

 Geography

-It is located along Lingayen Gulf, the Agno River and the Limahong Channel.
+The Municipality of Lingayen is located along Lingayen Gulf, the Agno River and the Limahong Channel.
 It has a land area of 62.76 square kilometers consisting of 32 barangays and also has 7 sitios.
 Its terrain is flat, suitable for farms and fisheries.
 Lingayen weather is cool from December to February, warm from March to April, and the wet season is between May and October.

-Lingayen is 217.82 km from Manila via Romulo Highway.
+Lingayen is 217.82 km from the country's capital city of Manila via Romulo Highway.

 Barangays

 Lingayen is politically subdivided into 32 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.